ExtremeFLOW/flettner_rotor/README.md

 ```
 mpirun ./run.sh rot_cyl_scale.case
 ```
-If using srun instead, please change the comented line in `run.sh/run_power.sh`.
+If using srun instead, please change the commented line in `run.sh/run_power.sh`.
 Power measruements for the GPUs are made with
 ```
 mpirun ./run_power.sh rot_cyl_scale.case